0xPolygon/edge-contracts/contracts/common/README.md

 # Common

-##### Contracts used by both root and child
+##### Contracts used by both bridge and blade

-This directory contains a number of contracts which are used on both the root and child chains.
+This directory contains a number of contracts which are used on both for the bridge and blade chains.
 It may have some overlap with `lib/` - `Merkle.sol` could likely be placed in either.
 (The other contracts in this directory are not actual library contracts, though.)

 The contracts in this directory are: